 - Parathas.
 Alas, as someone who has to eat gluten-free, I can no longer enjoy thick, stuffed-bread Parathas.
 But I used to eat them, on my first few trips to India, so the memory lingers.
 Paranthe Wali Gali in Chandni Chowk, Old Delhi, is the place to go.
 V

-- Sarson Ka Saag and Missi Roti.
+- Sarson ka Saag and Mukki ki Roti.
 There are a lot of Punjabis in Delhi, and the rich, filling and delicious food from this culture is one of the main reasons Delhi’s cuisine is world famous.
 Sarson Ka Saag (made from mustard leaves) is probably the signature dish of Punjabi cuisine.
-Even if you have to eat gluten-free diet, like me, you can enjoy Missi Roti, which is made from gram flour (though wheat flour is sometimes mixed in, so you must ask).
+Even if you have to eat gluten-free diet, like me, you can enjoy Missi Roti, which is made from gram flour (though wheat flour is sometimes mixed in, so you must ask) and Mukki ki Roti, which is made from corn flour (but ask about wheat flour in the batter).
 V, GF

 TIP: When you see Bollywood stars running through fields of yellow flowers, that’s the mustard fields of Punjab.